jasonish/evebox/README.md

 And one of...

-- An existing ELK setup already handling Suricata events.
+- An existing ELK (version 5 or greater) setup already handling Suricata events.
 - Just Elastic Search as an event store.
 - Nothing - EveBox can use an embedded SQLite database suitable for lower load installations (note: not all features supported yet).